darkoverlordofdata/cookbook/recipes/Moo Shu Pork.markdown

----
-title: MooShuPork
-ref: MooShuPork
-image: false
-time: 0
-category: food
-tags: {}
-ingredients: {}
----
 # Moo Shu Pork

 Also good with chicken

 |Amount | Ingredient|
 |----|----|